josmar-crwdstffng/angular/aio/tools/doc-linter/README.md

 ### Known issues with the Visual Studio Code extension

-If you're having problems with the `0.15.0` version of the Vale extension to Visual Studio Code, try:
+If you are having problems with the `0.15.0` version of the Vale extension to Visual Studio Code, try:

 1. Uninstalling version `0.15.0` of the Vale extension.
 2. Installing version `0.14.2` of the Vale extension.

-If you're using version `0.14.2`, the Vale extension settings to use are:
+If you are using version `0.14.2`, the Vale extension settings to use are:

 <!-- vale Angular.WriteGood_Illusions = NO -->
 <!-- vale Angular.Angular_CliReference = NO -->